 In 2005 the club took another step in its development with the creation of teams within the Football Integration Development Association (FIDA) which provides a regular, competitive fixture of Australian Rules football for players with an intellectual disability.
 The Club introduced a Women's team in 2017, with over 30 female players involved for the first time.

-The club plans to field a number of teams in 2018:
+The club will field a number of teams in 2019:

 Thirds (Club XVIII)